gh-viewer/book/adding-desktop-support.md

 </html>
 ```

 As you can see it is very simple.
-We provide a title that Electron will be used for the application title, the `root` div where the React components will be rendered, and a script loading our application.
+We provide a title that Electron will use for the application title, the `root` div where the React components will be rendered, and a script loading our application from a local server, that we will setup later in this page.

 ### The application entry point